crsl4/phylogenetics-class/syllabus.md

     - 4/8 HAL 3.1 quiz
     - 4/8 HAL 3.3 quiz
     - 4/15 SNaQ quiz
-- GitHub commits (10%).
+- GitHub commits (10 points).
 It is expected that students will work on their final project throughout the semester.
 Specific github commits are expected at certain dates (see below).
-Each commit is worth 20 points (10 if late within one week of deadline).
-Maximum possible points from these assessments is 120, but only 100 count towards grade (that is, 1 commit can be missed without penalty).
+Each commit is worth 2 points (1 if late within one week of deadline).
+Maximum possible points from these assessments is 12, but only 10 count towards grade (that is, 1 commit can be missed without penalty).
     - 3/2: Alignment method (from lecture 2/16)
     - 3/9: Orthology method (from lecture 2/18)
     - 3/23: Distance and parsimony methods (from lecture 3/2)
     - 4/6: Maximum Likelihood method (from lecture 3/23)
     - 4/15: Bayesian method (from lecture 4/1)
     - 4/27: Coalescent method (from lecture 4/13)
-- Peer evaluation of GitHub commits (10%).
-Each student will provide feedback to the git commits of another student for 10% of their grade (the reviewer's grade).
-- Final research report (due May 9) 50%
+- Final research report (50 points, due May 9)
-- Reproducible script (due May 9) 20%
+- Reproducible script (10 points, due May 9)
-- Final presentation (05/11 or 05/13) 10%

-Late submissions
+- Final presentation (10 points, 05/11 or 05/13).
+The presentation is not graded.
+All students get 10 points for presenting their work on the assigned day.
+There are no exceptions on the day and students unable to attend class on those days can record their presentation and turn it in ahead of time.

+Late submissions in research report and reproducible script lose 20% of available point per week late.
+That is, final research report is worth 50 points if turned in on time, but only 40 points if turned in one week late.

 ### Final project content